HYCO: Hybrid-Cooperative Learning for Data-Driven PDE Modeling: Introduction

-Rather than merging the two approaches into a single architecture, we propose allowing them to interact and inform each other, much like two experts exchanging views before reaching a consensus on a complex problem.
-HYCO formalizes this idea through the following procedure: \begin{itemize} \item[$\diamond$] We begin with a set of observations, whose availability may vary across models depending on the application.
-The data can be shared between the two models, partially overlapping, or entirely distinct.
-In some cases, observations may be available only for the synthetic model, while the physical model has none.
-Moreover, the observations themselves may be heterogeneous in nature: for example, one model might receive direct information about the solution, while the other relies on indirect measurements such as source terms, fluxes, or integral constraints.
+In HYCO, the two models interact and inform each other, much like two experts exchanging views before reaching a consensus on a complex problem.
+We formalize this cooperation through the following procedure: \begin{itemize} \item[$\diamond$] We begin with a set of observations, whose availability may vary across models depending on the application.
+The two models may draw on data that is shared, partially overlapping, or entirely disjoint, including the limiting case where only the synthetic model is supplied with observations.
+The data may also be heterogeneous: one model might receive direct information about the solution, while the other relies on indirect measurements such as source terms, fluxes, or integral constraints.
 This flexibility in data allocation is a key feature of our approach. \item[$\diamond$] Training proceeds by alternating updates.
 At every step: \begin{itemize} \item The physical model receives the current prediction $\u_{syn}$ from the synthetic model and adjusts its parameters to fit the synthetic solution and the data it has access to (if any).
-Here, by ``parameters" we mean the physical parameters appearing in the formulation of the PDE or ODE which is the physical model (e.g. Reynolds number, diffusivity, etc.). \item The synthetic model, based on a neural network ansatz, in turn, receives the prediction $\u_{phy}$ from the physical model and updates its parameters to match the physical prediction and the data it has access to.
+Here, by ``parameters'' we mean the physical parameters appearing in the formulation of the PDE or ODE which is the physical model (e.g. Reynolds number, diffusivity, etc.). \item The synthetic model, based on a neural network ansatz, in turn, receives the prediction $\u_{phy}$ from the physical model and updates its parameters to match the physical prediction and the data it has access to.
 Here, the parameters are those appearing in the neural network formulation. \end{itemize} \end{itemize} This back-and-forth learning dynamic helps each model align not just with the data it sees and with the physical ansatz, but also with the behavior of its counterpart, leading to improved generalization, especially in regions where data is sparse.